husseinelkheshen/Blockchain-Ticket-Platform/README.md

 You can logout by visiting the logout link in the navbar as well.

 ### How to Run the Unit Test Cases
 You can use the Makefile to do so by executing 'make unit_tests' from the main directory.
+Please not that some of these tests may take upwards of two minutes to execute due to the rigor of the mining, and it occurring on the local machine.

 ### Suggestions for Acceptance Tests
 To walk through our backend acceptance test, run this from terminal in the main directory: